-- 2.1 The Fraud Response Plan is designed to ensure timely and effective action in the event of suspected fraud to: - minimise fraud by taking prompt action - prevent further losses where fraud has occurred - manage consequences for other staff, including sudden changes in workload, altered duties and adverse staff reactions to investigation work - maximise recovery of losses - identify the perpetrators and maximise the success of any disciplinary and legal action taken - ensure the accuracy and integrity of evidence for successful disciplinary and court action - manage any adverse publicity for the organisation - maximise positive publicity when frauds are discovered and dealt with effectively - identify lessons to be learned to improve fraud management - ensure a fair and consistent response to suspected frauds - deter others from fraud that they may be contemplating
+- 2.1 The Fraud Response Plan is designed to ensure timely and effective action in the event of suspected fraud to: - minimise fraud by taking prompt action; - prevent further losses where fraud has occurred; - manage consequences for other staff, including sudden changes in workload, altered duties and adverse staff reactions to investigation work; - maximise recovery of losses; - identify the perpetrators and maximise the success of any disciplinary and legal action taken; - ensure the accuracy and integrity of evidence for successful disciplinary and court action; - manage any adverse publicity for the organisation; - maximise positive publicity when frauds are discovered and dealt with effectively; - identify lessons to be learned to improve fraud management; - ensure a fair and consistent response to suspected frauds; - deter others from fraud that they may be contemplating.

-The dealing with a suspected fraud
+3. Dealing with a suspected fraud

-2.2 Senior managers have a primary responsibility for preventing, detecting and investigating.

-2.3 However, it is always vital that evidence is preserved and suspicions are not aroused, and the first action must always be to contact the Audit Manager (ext.
-2122 or 01782 742122 or email liz.j.dodd@newcastle-staffs.gov.uk) for advice and support.

-This will allow the Audit Manager to:

-- provide initial advice on investigation process and procedure; - collate the information with all other known issues, which may suggest specific approaches to investigation; - jointly with Human Resources, decide on actions needed in relation to any employee potentially involved (such as suspension to protect evidence), and agree these with the head of service; - log the event in the Council's Fraud Register - report appropriately to Chief Executive, Section 151 Officer, the Monitoring Officer and Executive Management Team. - 2.4 The only exception to this is where the matter is clearly related to the benefits system.
-In such cases, these will be refered directly to the Department for Work and Pensions (DWP) who will investigate the cases under the Single Fraud Investigation Servcie. - 2.5 If the Audit Manager identifies that a suspicion raised under this procedure may relate to money laundering, the Audit Manager will take the necessary actions under the Anti-money laundering policy and procedure, and advise the manager accordingly.
+- 3.1 Senior managers have a primary responsibility for preventing, detecting and investigating.
+However, it is always vital that evidence is preserved and suspicions are not aroused, and the first action must always be to contact the Stoke Fraud Hub for advice and support.
+This will allow the fraud team to: - provide initial advice on investigation process and procedure; - collate the information with all other known issues, which may suggest specific approaches to investigation; - jointly with Human Resources, decide on actions needed in relation to any employee potentially involved (such as suspension to protect evidence), and agree these with the Head of Service; - log the event on the Fraud Case Management System - report appropriately to Chief Executive, Section 151 Officer, the Monitoring Officer and Executive Management Team.

+3.2 The only exception to this is where the matter relates to Money Laundering as this should be dealt with in accordance with the Council's Anti-Money Laundering Policy and Staff Guidance.
+In addition, if the matter relates to benefits, these cases will be reported to the Department for Work and Pensions (DWP) who will investigate the matter under the Single Fraud Investigation Service (SFIS).

-Initial enquiries
+Initial Enquiries

-- 2.6 Where it is appropriate to do so, the Audit Manager may advise the manager to make discreet initial enquiries promptly to determine if there actually does appear to be an irregularity, provided that; - they can do so without alerting the perpetrator to the investigation; and - they have sufficient experience to do so.

-During this initial enquiry the manager should:

-- determine the factors that gave rise to the suspicion - examine the factors to determine whether a genuine mistake has been made or whether an irregularity has occurred - make a written record of the alleged irregularity (access to this document should be restricted e.g. not held in an 'open area' of the network) - secure any relevant documentation/records (if this can be done without alerting the perpetrator) - 2.7 The manager should not interview staff at this stage.
+- 3.3 Where it is appropriate to do so, the fraud team may advise the manager to make discreet initial enquiries promptly to determine if there actually does appear to be an irregularity, provided that; - they can do so without alerting the perpetrator to the investigation; and - they have sufficient experience to do so. - 3.4 During this initial enquiry the manager should: - determine the factors that gave rise to the suspicion; - examine the factors to determine whether a genuine mistake has been made or whether an irregularity has occurred; - make a written record of the alleged irregularity (access to this document should be restricted e.g. not held in an 'open area' of the network); - secure any relevant documentation/records (if this can be done without alerting the perpetrator).

+The manager should not interview staff at this stage.

-Scope of the investigation
+Scope of the Investigation